Sgabox/Football-data-Analysis/README.md

 Available functions:

-- Penalty shot  ---> Find every penalty shot
+- Penalty shot  ---> Find every penalty goal

 - Freekick shot  ---> Find every freekick that has been kicked to score directly